Oltika/SpringBoot-TDD/README.md

 - Docker (recommended) if you want to run a local PostgreSQL instance using the provided script.
 - Optional: A PostgreSQL client (e.g. `psql`) to inspect the database.

+## Project Setup

+This project was initialized using [Spring Initializr](https://start.spring.io/).
+If you need to recreate or extend this project, you can use Spring Initializr with the following dependencies:

+- **Spring Web** - For building RESTful web services
+- **Spring Data JPA** - For data persistence with JPA
+- **PostgreSQL Driver** - For PostgreSQL database connectivity
+- **H2 Database** - For in-memory testing (test scope)

 ## Database configuration

 By default the application is configured to connect to a local PostgreSQL instance.
 See `src/main/resources/application.properties`